 - C) the inspection of the wedding garments in Matthew 22,

 - D) the judgment announced in the 1st Angel's Message of Revelation 14 (see The Three Angels' Messages), and

-- E) the finishing of the Mystery of God in Revelation 10 (see Mystery of God),
+- E) the finishing of the Mystery of God in Revelation 10 during the 7th Trumpet (see 7th Trumpet),